Last updated April 2026

 Even when the underlying issue is civil, police can still:

-And once charges are filed, the system tends to move forward unless your defense team intervenes early.
+Once the case enters the system, it often moves forward unless challenged early with the full context.
+And after charges are filed, the system tends to move forward unless your defense team intervenes early.

 🛡️ How We Defend These Cases